Building 10, Room B2C315

 Bethesda, Maryland, 20892

 Dr. Jacobson Weiss received her Ph.D. in 2008 from the Hebrew University at Jerusalem, Israel, in radiochemistry and molecular imaging.
 Dr. Jacobson Weiss’ thesis focused on the development of novel PET tracers targeting the EGF and androgen receptors in order to test expression of the receptors by tumors as well as monitor treatment efficiency.
 As part of her thesis, Dr. Jacobson Weiss developed and applied new labeling methods with carbon-11 and fluorine-18.

 From 2008 to 2011 Dr. Jacobson Weiss trained as a postdoc at NIBIB/NIH in Bethesda, Maryland.
 The main projects she focused on were imaging of chemokine receptor CXCR4 by small molecules and peptides and imaging of prokineticin receptor.
 Two of Dr. Jacobson Weiss’ CXCR4 PET tracers were translated into the clinic and evaluated in human cancer subjects.

-In 2011 Dr. Jacobson Weiss returned to Hadassah Medical Organization in Jerusalem, Israel, to be the head of the radiochemistry and chemistry group of the cyclotron unit, and supervised both clinical production of PET tracers as well as research.
+In 2011 Dr. Jacobson Weiss returned to Hadassah Medical Organization in Jerusalem, Israel, as the head of the radiochemistry and chemistry group of the cyclotron unit and supervised both clinical production of PET tracers as well as research.